Crimes and Tickets

 Only certain crimes are eligible for the program

-The AGAMP program only covers crimes that are generally considered to be offences of lesser gravity.
+The Adult General Alternative Measures Program only covers crimes that are generally considered less serious.
 For example, a theft or an assault that did not cause any serious injury.

-The prosecutor must then assess various factors to determine whether the offender’s participation in the program is in the best interests of society and the person who is victim of such crime.
+The prosecutor must then assess various factors to determine whether the offender’s participation in the program is in the best interests of society and the person who was the victim of the crime.

 The offender’s acceptance of their responsibility is essential